 - 60 SLPs work in Wheeling

-Over the decade leading up to 2030, West Virginia will see an average of 80 SLP job openings every year.
-That works out to a projected growth rate of 28%, a figure that’s much higher than the anticipated 19% national rate for this profession.
+In the decade leading up to 2030, West Virginia will see an average of 80 SLP job openings every year due to a blend of new job growth, retirements, and natural job turnover.
+During this period, the number of jobs is expected to increase by 28 percent – that’s much higher than the anticipated 19 percent national average growth rate for this profession.

-The US Department of Labor in partnership with the private company Infogroup® detailed the number of organizations that employ speech-language pathologists in West Virginia.
-They identified 2,320 businesses, schools, and non-profit agencies that employ SLPs in this state.
+According to the U.S. Department of Labor, 2,320 businesses, schools, and non-profit agencies employ SLPs in West Virginia.
 The major types of employers are shown below:

 Healthcare Organizations: